wmcbrine/PDCurses/man/MANUAL.md

    unctrl() expands the text portion of the chtype c into a printable string.
-Control characters are changed to the "^X" notation; others are passed through. wunctrl() is the wide- character version of the function.
+Control characters are changed to the "^X" notation; others are passed through. wunctrl() is the wide-character version of the function.

    filter() and use_env() are no-ops in PDCurses.